core-wg/wg-materials/ietf109/core-109-summary.md

 * draft-palombini-core-oscore-edhoc-01

-Different approches to combine an execution of EDHOC with the first OSCORE exchange following it.
+Different approaches to combine an execution of EDHOC with the first OSCORE exchange following it.
 The different approaches can also be signaled in different ways.
 The third and final EDHOC message from the client is merged with the first OSCORE request protected with the derived security context.
 This would reduce the overall number of roundtrips.

 Following feedback from IETF 108, this update reduces the candidate approaches to the one using "EDHOC in OSCORE".
 The goal is now to select the exact way for signaling this approach, as either a flag bit in the OSCORE option or a dedicated new CoAP option (which seems preferred).
 Both ways require an IANA registration.